addadda023/GPT-2-text-generation/Readme.md

 ### Deploy the container

 Once the image is uploaded you can head to [Google Cloud Console](https://console.cloud.google.com/run?project=yta-gpt2&folder=&organizationId=) to deploy it.
-Click on **Create Service** and follow the instructions. **Remember to set Memory Allocated to 2 GB and Maximum Requests Per Container to 1!**
+Click on **Create Service** and follow the instructions. **Remember to set Memory Allocated to 2 GB and Maximum Requests Per Container to 1!**.
+You should see a success prompt shortly.
+You can explore the console further yourself.